ryokat3/qiita-sync/README.md

 ## File Name

-When downloading Qiita articles at first, their file names are like `a5b5328c93bad615c5b2.md` whose naming convention is "\<Qiita-Article-ID\>.md".
-However you can rename those files as you like and can move to any subdirectories within the git repository directory.
+When downloading Qiita article files at first, their file names are like `a5b5328c93bad615c5b2.md` whose naming convention is "\<Qiita-Article-ID\>.md".
+For your convenience, you can rename those files as you like and can move them to any subdirectories within your git repository directory.

 ## Article Header

-Each downloaded articles has a header.
+Each downloaded article file has a header.
 This header is automatically generated when downloaded from Qiita site.
-And, it is automatically removed when uploaded to Qiita site.
+And it is automatically removed when uploaded to Qiita site.

 You can cange `title` and `tags` as you like.
-However **you must not remove `id`**.
+However **you must not remove `id`** from the header.
 It's a key information for synchronization with Qiita site.

+And this `id` must be unique.
+Only one file can included it in the header.
+Please not to create article files that have same `id`, which can happen when copying an article file.

 ```markdown
 <!--